matloff/fasteR/README.md

 Why?
 Well, **plot** knew to take different actions for different input types.
-When we fed it a single vector, it plotted those numbers against time.
+When we fed it a single vector, it plotted those numbers against time (or, against index).
 When we fed it two vectors, it knew to do a scatter plot.

 In fact, **plot** was even smarter than that.
 It noticed that **Nile** is not just of **'numeric'** type, but also of another class, **'ts'**